MrPowers/neapowers/content/investing/rob-arnott.md

 A lot of emerging countries are catching up by imitating and stealing ideas.

-UK is almost the chepest developed market.
+UK is almost the chepest developed market (Spain is slightly cheaper).

-People send most of all their research thinking about buying.
+People send most of their investment research time thinking about buying.
 They don't have any selling plan.

 Rob Arnott has made a career of being curious.
-Whenever there is conventional wisdom, he'll run a test to see if it's demonstrably correct with history.
+Whenever there is conventional wisdom, he'll run a test to see if it's demonstrably correct with historical data.

-Arnott believes in holding beliefs lightly.
+Arnott holds his beliefs lightly.

 Since the top of the tech bubble, long bonds have outperformed stocks.
 There have been 40 year periods where bonds have outperformed.